forrestguice/SuntimesWidget/README.md

 * displays the solstices and equinoxes, and notes the time until the next event.
 * displays the sun's current position, and its position at sunrise, sunset, and noon.
 * displays the moon's current position, and its position at moonrise and moonset.
-* can set an alarm for the next sunrise or sunset (or other rising/setting event).
+* includes an Alarm Clock that can set a repeating alarm or notification for the next sunrise or sunset (or other rising/setting event).
 * can display the configured location on a map (requires a map application) and configure the location from a map (using geo intent).

 The app: